Setting up a 4K Kodi box with sndio on FreeBSD

 $ startx

-If it works, log out of kodi and back in to the user with root access.
+If X starts successfully, log out of the kodi user and back in to the user with root access.

 Starting Kodi automatically